transdigiware/blockchain/enterprise_upgrade_tool.md

 - Copy the service credentials from your Enterprise Plan network and paste them to the window named **Enterprise Plan service credentials**.

-- Provide the enrollID and Secret of your Certificate Authority on Enterprise Plan.
+- Provide the enrollID and secret of your Certificate Authority on Enterprise Plan.
 You can find this information in your connection profile:

   Open the **Connection Profile** JSON file from the **Overview** screen of your Network Monitor.
 You can find required information under the `certificateAuthorites` section:
     * Enroll ID: ``enrollId``
     * Enroll Secret: ``enrollSecret``

-- Copy the service credentials your new instance of {{site.data.keyword.blockchainfull_notm}} Platform and paste them into the **{{site.data.keyword.blockchainfull_notm}} Platform 2.0 service credentials** window.
+- Copy the service credentials of your new instance of {{site.data.keyword.blockchainfull_notm}} Platform and paste them into the **{{site.data.keyword.blockchainfull_notm}} Platform 2.0 service credentials** window.
 You can create the service credentials by using the following steps:

   1. In your [{{site.data.keyword.cloud_notm}} resource list](https://cloud.ibm.com/resources){: external}, open the blockchain service instance that you created.
   2. Click **Service credentials** from the left navigator.